Student loans •

 How do student loans work?

-Find out how the different types of student loans work, plus discover how much you can borrow, how much you should borrow, and what the difference is.
+Learn how different types of student loans work, as well as advice about how much you can and should borrow.

 Getting a college degree is expensive.
 Tuition, fees, room and board, and required course materials can add up to a big, scary bill.